Jagadeeshvempati/Covid-SQL-Project/README.md

 View Query:
 The final query selects data from the created view (PercentPopulationVaccinated).

-In summary, this SQL code performs a comprehensive analysis of COVID-19 data, covering aspects like cases, deaths, vaccination rates, and creating temporary structures for data storage and later visualization.
+In summary, this SQL code performs a comprehensive analysis of COVID-19 data, covering aspects like cases, deaths, vaccination rates, and creating temporary structures for data storage.